dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/visual-design-and-colors.md

 - Serif fonts have a slight readability advantage over sans-serif fonts since uppercase ‘I’ will be less likely to be confused with lowercase ‘l’
 - Line spacing in paragraphs should be between 1.5 and 2, and spacing between paragraphs should be between 1.5 and 2 times larger than the line spacing
 - Limit lines of text to 80 characters (or 40 for CJK languages)
-- Do not fully justify text–the rivers of white space are distracting
+- Do not fully justify text—the rivers of white space are distracting

 ## CSS-Generated Content and Hidden Content

-- CSS-generated content is not consistently read by screen readers–best to avoid it if possible
+- CSS-generated content is not consistently read by screen readers—best to avoid it if possible
 - If using CSS-generated content, make sure there is a text alternative and that the content is `aria-hidden="true"`
 - Visually hidden content should be used cautiously
 - Content that is meant to be visually hidden from users, like dialogs, must also be hidden from screen readers (`display: none` or `visibility: hidden` work for this)